 Associate of Science in Massage Therapy

+Acupressure professionals should have strong communication skills, the ability to generate new clientele, and be self-starters.
+They also need to be able to make clients feel comfortable before, during and after a massage session.
 Many businesses expect that applicants have 2-4 years of experience in the massage therapy and acupressure industry.
 For those seeking acupressure careers in the spa or resort industry, most businesses require applicants to possess at least one year of experience in that environment.
 They also need to have liability insurance and state certification in massage therapy, if the state has massage therapy regulations.
 Additionally, certain businesses require applicants have at least 500 hours of training.